imran-basha-s/Marketing_Insights_Dashboard-Excel/README.md

 ## Introduction

 With an increased emphasis on healthier and environmentally friendly choices, the demand for bicycles is on the rise.
-The dataset comprises around 1000 users and their corresponding background details, which may or may not influence their purchasing decisions.
+The dataset comprises around 1000 users and their corresponding background details, which may influence their purchasing decisions.

 The project aims to examine customer behaviour and demographics to gain a better understanding of market demand.